arndvs/arndvs/README.md

 ## Background

+- Building for the web since 2010 — HTML/CSS → Joomla → WordPress → Laravel → React/Next.js
 - Founded and built RipeMetrics (2017–2025) — full stack, solo and with a team
-- Freelance web development since 2010
 - Based in San Diego, open to remote

 ---